commoncrawl/cc-index-annotations/README.md

 The gneissweb YAML configuration files are similarly named, please note that this naming convention is purely for convenience, the system does not require a join file to be named join to function.
+Caution, the "local" examples requires the data files to be previously downloaded to the filesystem.
+Please see the .yaml file for more details.

 To run the python code, you'll need to install a few things in your virtual environment: